The VOXEL-MAN 3D Navigators are a family of interactive atlases of human anatomy and radiology. The following 3D Navigators were published:

 As a decisive innovation, all images of the scene are extended by an invisible layer of object labels, which provide a pixel-wise link to an anatomical knowledge base.
 The displayed objects can thus be queried by simply clicking them in the image.
 Likewise, anatomical structures can be annotated, painted, or searched.

-As a result, a user can explore a scene with much of the functionality of a full 3D visualization system, but in real time and with a simplified handling.
+As a result, a user can explore a scene with much of the functionality of a full 3D visualization system, but in real time and with a much easier handling.

 Availability